 The whole combination of olive, capers, lemon and parsley invokes a languorous Mediterranean afternoon by the sea complete with a balmy breeze and shades of blue stretching to infinity.
-Which makes this perfect for the gorgeous late winter sunshine we’ve been having here in Sydney ahead of Spring next week.
+This makes this perfect for the gorgeous late winter sunshine we've been having here in Sydney ahead of Spring next week.
 I love massive tray bakes.
-They can be a bot of work but the generous quantities mean that once ready to be served, they are spectacular on the table and you can just kick back and relax to a glass of bubbly while guests help themselves to many helpings.
+They can be a bit of work but the generous quantities mean that once ready to be served, they are spectacular on the table and you can just kick back and relax to a glass of bubbly while guests help themselves to many helpings.

-- 1 small head (700g) of cauliflower florets
+- 1 small head, 700g of cauliflower florets

 - 1 large lemon, cut into quarters and seeded

 - 1/4 cup 45g drained and chopped capers

 - 1/4 cup 45g pitted and chopped green olives

 - 1 teaspoon sea salt flakes, or to taste

 for the breadcrumbs

 - 1/4 cup 60ml olive oil